programingjd/okjson/README.md

 ```
 __Gradle__

-Include jcenter to the list of maven repositories.
+Add jcenter to the list of maven repositories.
 ```
 repositories {
   jcenter()